Apple Books: History

 iBooks was announced alongside the iPad at a press conference in January 2010.
 The store itself, however, was released in America three days before the iPad with the introduction of iTunes 9.1.
 This was supposedly to prevent too much traffic on Apple's servers, as they have been overloaded with previous releases of the iPhone.
 On the day of its launch, on March 31, 2010, the iBooks Store collection comprised some 60,000 titles.

 On April 8, 2010, Apple announced that iBooks would be updated to support the iPhone and iPod Touch with iOS 4.
 As a result, iBooks was not supported on first-generation iPhones and iPod Touches.

-On June 8, 2010 at the WWDC Keynote it was announced that iBooks would be updated that month to read PDF files as well as have the ability to annotate both PDFs and eBooks.
+On June 8, 2010, at the WWDC Keynote, it was announced that iBooks would be updated that month to read PDF files as well as have the ability to annotate both PDFs and eBooks.

 As of July 1, 2010, Apple expanded iBooks availability to Canada.

 Upon its release for older devices running iOS 4, such as the iPhone 3GS and iPod Touch, iBooks received criticism for its slow performance.
 However, a July 19 update from Apple offered several improvements.

-On September 27, 2011, Apple expanded the premium store to the Republic of Ireland.
+On September 27, 2011, Apple expanded the premium store to Ireland.